 I have been amazed by my students' dedication as they recover UNO-affiliated women's stories, and just like the women they profile, work to make UNO a better place for those who follow.

 The reception also featured information booths from several organizations from UNO and the Omaha area, including Girls Rock, Girls Inc., Film Streams, Planned Parenthood, the UNO College of Communication Fine Arts and Media Theatre Productions, UNO Gender & Sexuality Resource Center, Midlands Sex Health Research Collaborative, Big Mack Writing, Mug Life, the UNO Dr. C.C. and Mabel L. Criss Library (UNO Criss Library) Queer Omaha Archives, and Service One.
 Local Omaha businesses also donated items for a raffle.

-More than 150 guests from the UNO and Omaha communities met some of the women profiled on the WAP, listened to students speak about their experiences writing women's stories for the WAP, and enjoyed a talk by keynote speaker,Catherine Pope, Ph.D., an Omaha-native and author of IN SEARCH OF THE CROWN.
+More than 150 guests from the UNO and Omaha communities met some of the women profiled on the WAP, listened to students speak about their experiences writing women's stories for the WAP, and enjoyed a talk by keynote speaker,Catherine Grace Pope, Ed.D., an Omaha-native and author of IN SEARCH OF THE CROWN.
 The reception was sponsored by the UNO Criss Library and the dotted i writing services.

 "As someone who moved to Omaha, directing the WAP has given me the opportunity to learn more about my university and Omaha communities in ways that I might not have experienced.”

 Community engagement and service are fundamental components of UNO's identity.
 This commitment to engagement is reflected in UNO's academics, student body, partnerships, and institutional framework.
 As an engaged campus, UNO values mutually-beneficial partnerships where information and expertise is shared and applied for the common good.